 “Herbs and spices, including basil, cinnamon, ginger, rosemary, garlic, curcumin, onions, oregano and turmeric tend to be especially rich in anti-inflammatory agents, so season generously.
 Also, drink healthy herb teas and true teas (green, oolong, and white).”

-Other healthy foods to consider include nuts (walnuts, almonds, pecans, and Brazil nuts) and lean proteins such as chicken and turkey, beans and even cocoa - especially dark chocolate, which has antioxidant properties.
-See, eating healthy doesn't have taste bad.
+Other healthy foods to consider include nuts (walnuts, almonds, pecans, and Brazil nuts), lean proteins such as chicken and turkey, beans, and even cocoa like dark chocolate, which has antioxidant properties.
+Eating healthy doesn't have to taste bad.

-Greek physician and the “father of modern medicine,” Hippocrates, once said, “Let food be thy medicine and let medicine be thy food.”
+As the Greek physician and the “father of modern medicine” Hippocrates once said, “Let food be thy medicine and let medicine be thy food.”